2012 Volvo XC60

 The rear view shows broad shoulders capped by a tapered glasshouse, with LED taillights climbing up the sides of the glass on the one-piece liftgate.
 The rear bumper cups the bottom edge of the liftgate, with widely spaced exhaust tips peeking out just inboard of each rear tire.
 The body mass also minimizes the visual effect of the XC60's height, giving the rear perspective a more planted presence than the front.

-XC60s with the R-Design treatment have a slightly bolder look.
+The XC60 R-Design treatment has a bolder look.
 It starts with 20-inch alloy wheels and color-matched lower body moldings.
 The bright metal mirrors, window trim and tailpipes have a matte, almost silky finish, and the grille is imbedded with a prominent R logo, so everyone knows what the operator is driving.

-Inside, the Volvo XC60 is very Scandinavian, and elegantly understated.
+The cabin is Scandinavian in style, and elegantly understated.
 The interior is as true as the exterior to Volvo's contemporary styling idioms.
 The materials and finish are very good, and functionality rates almost as high, despite some Volvo-specific quirks.
 It's easy to master the XC60's multitude of controls, which are simpler and more efficient than those in its luxury brand competitors.
 The seating arrangement is flexible and the cargo compartment is expansive.
-The XC60 seats five.

 The cuts and stitching on the XC60's seats and floor mats and the brushed aluminum trim on its door panels and center stack add a smart, cosmopolitan look.
 The optional Nordic Light Oak veneer on the center stack is real wood, and it emphasizes the Scandinavian-furniture feel.
 R-Design models are more metal-heavy in their finish, with more aluminum trim and inserts.
 Volvo steering wheels have some of the chubbiest rims in the business, and they're so thick that drivers with small hands might find them a bit too hefty.